 Furniture for a composer’s studio

-Fabrication drawings for a commission via the architect Mary Duggan were completed during the first lockdown, while making stretched across the majority of 2020.
+A commission from the architect Mary Duggan resulted in a set of fabrication drawings completed during the first lockdown.
+The making part of the project stretched across the majority of 2020.
 The brief was for furniture for a composer to be housed within a new studio in Peckham, London.
 The results include a large free-standing cabinet with sliding doors that contain a small sink and tea-making point, a desk, storage units, a curved wall-shelf and window bench, and pinboard wall-panels.
 All were built from solid olive ash and feature a bullnose radius to edges.

 Kitchen island table

-A particularly enjoyable and challenging commission from Nicolette Moonen for the design and production of a set of chairs for her Feldenkrais practice – a form of seated exercise/physiotherapy – which she set up in the new studio building she shares with Robin Kinross (a 115 founder member who recently ‘retired’ from the co-op).
-The brief asked for chairs that could enable both group teaching as well as one-to-one work with an individual.
+A particularly enjoyable and challenging commission from Nicolette Moonen for the design and production of a set of chairs for her Feldenkrais practice – a form of exercise/physiotherapy – which she set up in the new studio building she shares with Robin Kinross (a 115 founder member who recently ‘retired’ from the co-op).
+The Feldenkrais Method typically has people lying on the floor; sometimes they stand; sometimes they sit.
+For this last option Nicolette’s brief asked for chairs that could enable both group teaching as well as one-to-one work with an individual.
 As people have different heights and postures, the chairs had to be adjustable to suit the sitter, enabling them to sit upright with their thighs parallel to the floor and the small of their back supported.
-Perhaps more ‘apparatus’ than ‘chair’, our solution is simple in form, employing three extendable legs, an adjustable height seat, adjustable backrest, all made from solid ash sections.
+Perhaps more ‘apparatus’ than ‘chair’, the solution is simple in form, employing three extendable legs, an adjustable height seat, adjustable backrest, all made from solid ash sections.
 When several chairs are stacked, they form a rotating spiral ‘tower’ saving valuable floor space.
-Post-lockdown, when we’re permitted to gather inside again, we hope to add photos of these in use.
+Post-lockdown, when we’re permitted to gather inside again, it is hoped that photos of these in use can be added.